dlr-eoc/ukis-frontend-libraries/projects/utils-maps/src/lib/ol/customRenderers/README.md

 The programmer has complete control over how image-data is placed in a layer's canvas.
 To facilitate this new-won freedom, openlayers allows us to create our own custom renderers.

 A renderer is in principle very simple.
-It needs to do but three things:
+It needs to do four things:
  1. provide a canvas
  2. implement the method `prepareFrame(frameState: FrameState): boolean`
  3. implement the method `renderFrame(frameState: FrameState, target: HTMLElement): HTMLElement`
+ 4. implement the method `renderDeclutter(frameState: FrameState): void`

 The renderers in this directory serve as an illustration of the wide range of things we can do with this very general model.